seyeoyadiran/PracticalLoops/README.md

 # **PracticalLoops**

-## Here in this repository we will be workign on using different types of loops to meet certain criteria.
+## Here in this repository we will be working on using different types of loops in javascript to meet certain criteria.
 ## Objectives
 - Use for loops to iterate a specific number of times
 - use while loops to iterate based on conditions